CodeTactic

 Visualization is an important part of realization… Imagine what your ideal customer base would be like.
 Think about its demographics and visualize the desired customer personas you want to do business with…

 Does your current value proposition cater to your desired customer base?
 Fixing this is the vital first step.
 Then you need to clearly explain the following: How will you cater to your customers’ needs and why should they visit your site or visit your retail shop?
-From there, you can decide on how to better design your marketing campaigns to create online assets/content that are more likely to lead to sales.
+From there, you can decide on how to better design your marketing campaigns to create online assets/content that is more likely to lead to sales.

 Once you’ve defined your marketing budget and set forth your action plan – review it on a regular basis and analyze whether your spending is achieving the goals you’ve set.